What is a breakfast bar?

 Breakfast bar styles

 Breakfast bars are flexible by nature - there are so many design possibilities that they can fit into almost any space.
-Whatever your kitchen size, shape or layout, there’s a breakfast bar idea for you.
+Whatever size, shape or layout you're working with, there’s a kitchen breakfast bar idea for you.

 If your u-shaped kitchen has one open side, place a set of stools along the outside of the counter to create an instant breakfast bar with no renovation work required.

 To build a more styled look, fit a worktop counter that overhangs the unit to create the feel of a table; this will also give your diners a bit more legroom as they’ll be sat slightly away from the unit.